-The Department of Psychology's online participant pool, hosted by Sona Systems, is for students enrolled in Introductory Psychology and any other courses taught by participating instructors.
-Students must visit the site, create an account, and select the studies he or she would like to participate in.
+The Department of Psychology's online participant pool, hosted by Sona Systems, is for students enrolled in Introduction to Psychology (PSYC 1310) and any other courses taught by participating instructors.
+Students must visit the site, create an account, and select the studies in which he or she would like to participate.
 The site is very secure and data is backed up redundantly and regularly.
-Participation in studies is voluntary and confidential and alternative assignments exist if a student wants to or is required to earn Sona credit but does not want to participate in research (see below).
+Participation in studies is voluntary and confidential and alternative assignments exist if a student wants to or is required to earn Sona credit but does not want to or is not able to participate in research (see below).

-Instructors or Researchers who are interested in more information about making this option available to their students and/or using Sona to facilitate collection date for IRB-approved studies should contact Dr. Chris Dula at email@example.com or 423-439-8307.
+Instructors or Researchers who are interested in more information about making this option available to their students and/or using Sona to facilitate collection of data for IRB-approved studies should send an email to Dr. Ginni Blackhart at firstname.lastname@example.org.

 If a student is enrolled in an Introduction to Psychology course or another participating course and would like to participate in a study for course credit, click here.

-1) All research participation must be completed by 12:00 noon on Friday BEFORE Final Exams (STUDY DAY).
-If you choose to do Alternative Assignments, those must be completed by 12:00 noon on the last day of classes (the day before Study Day).
-(Note: In Winter Sessions, the deadline for completion of all Sona requirements is 12:00 noon, two days prior to the beginning of Spring Semester).
+- All research participation must be completed by 12:00 noon on the Friday BEFORE final exams (this is typically ETSU study day).
+If you choose to complete alternative assignments, those must be completed by 12:00 noon on the Thursday before final exams (Note: In winter sessions, the deadline for completion of all Sona requirements is 12:00 noon two days prior to the beginning of spring semester).

-2) If you are enrolled in an Introduction to Psychology course and want to do an alternative research exposure assignment in lieu of doing research participation, contact Joey Tucciarone.
+- If you are enrolled in an Introduction to Psychology course and want to do an alternative research exposure assignment in lieu of or in addition to doing research participation, please send an email to email@example.com.

 Research Exposure Requirement for Introduction to Psychology Courses